sean1832/plex-watcher/readme.md

 Plex-Watcher is a tool designed to monitor and manage media files in your Plex library.
 It automatically scans for new, modified, or deleted files and updates the Plex library accordingly.

-(This is an interal tool for personal use, not intended for public distribution.)

 ## Installation
 clone this repository and install the required dependencies:
 ```bash